JoBilert/Benzinpreisanalyse/README.md

 This Python script uses the website http://clever-tanken.de to get the fuel-price of the **three closest stations** in your area of choice.
 The data is saved into a csv-File for later analysis in an application of your liking.

+## Requirements
+Check, whether you have all the necessary python-modules installed: BeautifulSoup, Plotly, Requests or install them with `pip3 install bs4 plotly requests`

 ## Usage
 Edit the script and set the Parameters: